carla-simulator/carla/Docs/adv_traffic_manager.md

 Third stage in the [control loop](#control-loop).
 Triggers hazards to follow traffic regulations such as traffic lights, stop signs, and priority at junctions.

-*   If the vehicle is under the influence of a yellow or red traffic light, or a stop sign, sets a traffic hazard.
+*   If the vehicle is under the influence of a yellow or red traffic light or a stop sign, sets a traffic hazard.
 *   If the vehicle is in a non-signalized junction, a bounding box is extended along its path.
-Vehicles with overlapping paths follow a FIFO order to move, and waits are set to a fixed time.
+Vehicles with overlapping paths follow a FIFO order to move and waits are set to a fixed time.

 __Related .cpp files:__ `TrafficLightStage.cpp`.